Modality specific U-Net variants for biomedical image segmentation: A survey: Scope and challenges

-Furthermore, these powerful deep learning approaches are data-hungry i.e. the amount of data available directly affects the model performance towards achieving the robust results.
+Furthermore, these powerful deep learning approaches are data-hungry i.e. the amount of data available directly affects the model performance towards achieving robust results.
 However, the expense of data acquisition and delineation, and data security, results in the limited availability of the data which bottlenecks the development of real-world systems.
-In this context, various data augmentation strategies~\cite{shorten2019survey} are proposed that tend to alleviate the performance of the model while drawing the advantages of big data.
+In this context, various data augmentation strategies~\citep{shorten2019survey} are proposed that tend to alleviate the performance of the model while drawing the advantages of big data.
 Generally, the image augmentation strategies involve geometric transformations, color space augmentations, kernel filters, mixing images, random erasing, feature space augmentation, adversarial training, generative adversarial networks, neural style transfer, and meta-learning.
 However, the diversity of augmented data is limited by the available data which could result in overfitting.
-In another approach, U-Net models utilize transfer learning approaches~\cite{byra2020knee} to optimize the pre-trained model to adapt the targeted task while having insufficient training data.
-These deep transfer learning techniques are categories under four broad areas: instances based, mapping based, network based and adversarial based~\cite{tan2018survey}.
-These approaches are generally adopted in combinations for practical situations.
+In another approach, U-Net models utilize transfer learning approaches~\citep{byra2020knee} to optimize the pre-trained model to adapt to the targeted task while having insufficient training data.
+These deep transfer learning techniques are categories under four broad areas: instances based, mapping based, network based and adversarial based~\citep{tan2018survey}.
+The self-supervised learning (SSL)~\citep{jing2020self} is an emerging technology that also addresses this challenge.
+In SSL strategies initially, pre-training is performed with un-annotated samples for some pretext task to learn feature representations such as predicting rotations, identifying the image patch, solving jigsaw puzzles, etc. and later model is fine-tuned to perform actual segmentation.
 The potential of this approach attracts many researchers to advance the U-Net based BIS approaches.
+Furthermore, with the fusion of different modalities, rich information can be extracted concerning desired features for training the model.
+However, developing an appropriate fusion approach representing vivid modalities is still a challenging task.

+The performance of models are also affected by the low imaging quality caused by the noise and artefacts, where noise may obscure features of an image, while artefact adds irrelevant features following some pattern.
+For instance in CT imaging, noise can make images grainy with small variations in contrast, whereas a streak artefact appears to make the region of low density.
+There are several pre-processing strategies proposed to remove or minimize the presence of noise and artefacts from data.
+For denoising the most common approaches that are followed are wavelets thresholding, partial differential equations (PDEs) (minimization problem of total variation method), NL-means and fast NL-means algorithms, anisotropic diffusion, etc.~\citep{2012Oulhaj, ravishankar2017survey}.
+The artefacts can be reduced by using newer reconstruction or metal artefact reduction (MAR) techniques~\citep{chen2019analytical, triche2019recognizing}.